kanlanc/OpenZoning/README.md

-# Open Zoning Feed Specifation Project.
+# Open Zoning Feed Specification Project.

-The ultimate goal of this project is to develop a data standard for zoning codes so that zoning data can be easily digitized in a machine- readable format to allow for multi-jurisdictional analysis and integration into third-party applications.
+The ultimate goal of this project is to develop a data standard for zoning codes so that zoning data can be easily digitized in a machine- readable format to allow for multi-jurisdictional analysis and ingestion/integration into third-party applications.

 ## Precedents and related work